rgambord/c99-doc/doc/sections/6/7/2/3/index.rst

 .. _9899_6.7.2.3p1:

+.. container:: snum

+   :ref:`1 <9899_6.7.2.3p1>`

-:ref:`1 <9899_6.7.2.3p1>` A specific type shall have its content defined at most once.
+A specific type shall have its content defined at most once.

 .. _9899_6.7.2.3p2:

+.. container:: snum

+   :ref:`2 <9899_6.7.2.3p2>`

-:ref:`2 <9899_6.7.2.3p2>` Where two declarations that use the same tag declare the same type, they shall both use the same choice of struct, union, or enum.
+Where two declarations that use the same tag declare the same type, they shall both use the same choice of struct, union, or enum.

 .. _9899_6.7.2.3p3:

+.. container:: snum

+   :ref:`3 <9899_6.7.2.3p3>`

-:ref:`3 <9899_6.7.2.3p3>` A type specifier of the form
+A type specifier of the form

 .. code-block:: text